-'''

-#define inside hosts who will use the policy

-the permit-hosts 204.255.154.0:255.255.255.128 -policy restrictive
+''' 1#define inside hosts who will use the policy 2: permit-hosts 204.255.154.0:255.255.255.128 -policy restrictive 3#define the policy 4policy-restrictive: permit-proxy netacl-telnetd tn-gw 5policy-restrictive: permit-proxy netacl-rlogind rlogin-gw 6policy-restrictive: permit-destination 192.33.112.
+7policy-restrictive: authenticate 8policy-restrictive: autherver 127.0.0.1 '''

-#define the policy

-policy-restrictive: permit-proxy netacl-telnetd tn-gw

-policy-restrictive: permit-proxy netacl-rlogind rlogin-gw

-policy-restrictive: permit-destination 192.33.112.

-policy-restrictive: authenticate

-policy-restrictive: authserver 127.0.0.1

-'''

-- Line 2 indicates that all proxies and applications (\) should use the restrictive policy for requests from the designated subnet.
-If you specify the policy for only the TELNET (tn-gw) and rlogin (rlogin-gw) proxies instead of for all (\), all other proxies (such as the HTTP and FTP proxies) skip this policy and use another policy. - Lines 4 and 5 indicate that this policy permits the TELNET and rlogin proxies.
-All other proxies with requests from hosts within 204.255.154.0:255.255.255.128 deny the request after parsing these lines. - Line 6 indicates that these proxies can send requests to the set of destinations: 192.33.112.\.
+- Line 2 indicates that all proxies and applications () should use the restrictive policy for requests from the designated subnet.
+If you specify the policy for only the TELNET (tn-gw) and rlogin (rlogin-gw) proxies instead of for all (), all other proxies (such as the HTTP and FTP proxies) skip this policy and use another policy. - Lines 4 and 5 indicate that this policy permits the TELNET and rlogin proxies.
+All other proxies with requests from hosts within 204.255.154.0:255.255.255.128 deny the request after parsing these lines. - Line 6 indicates that these proxies can send requests to the set of destinations: 192.33.112..
 The TELNET and rlogin proxies deny requests to any other destinations after parsing this line. - Lines 7 and 8 indicate that users on these networks must authenticate with the authentication server on the firewall.